Introduction: Acoustic Levitator

 You may need to use a file to clean the edges around the levitator and clean the sockets.
 A Dremel will do the job faster.
 You may also want to drill a hole in the centre of each side, this will allow to insert a camera, a needle or evacuate liquids.

-Step 4: Mark Polarity (Recommended Method)
+Step 4: Mark Polarity (using a Multimeter)

 The easiest way to mark the polarity is to use the Arduino itself.
 This method does not require an oscilloscope or to poke the transducers inside.